CsabaDu/CsabaDu.DynamicTestData/README.md

 - **How do I install the library?**
   You can install it via NuGet Package Manager using `Install-Package CsabaDu.DynamicTestData`.

-- **Can I contribute to this project?**
-  Yes, contributions are welcome!
-Please see the Contributing section.

 ## Troubleshooting

-- **Issue 1: Cannot install the package**
-  - Solution: Ensure you are using the correct package name `CsabaDu.DynamicTestData` and have a stable internet connection.

-- **Issue 2: Test data not generating correctly**
-  - Solution: Verify the input parameters for the `TestDataGenerator.Generate` method.